NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **electric vehicle charging**: ``PlugLoad[PlugLoadType=”electric vehicle charging”]``

   .. [#] Not allowed if LoadType is "lighting", "kitchen", "laundry", or "other"; otherwise, required.
-  .. [#] A panel load is created for any system not already referenced by a panel load.
+  .. [#] A demand load is created for any system not already referenced by a demand load.
-         Panel loads for the following panel load types are always created if they don't already exist:
+         Demand loads for the following demand load types are always created if they don't already exist:

          \- **lighting**